The Foundational Trifecta For Resilient Health

 mood learning & behaviour parenting

-They're so incredibly important to brain health that I call them The Trifecta For Resilient Health.
+Eating, sleeping, and pooping are so incredibly important to brain health that I call them The Trifecta For Resilient Health.

+Listen.... you are working hard to improve your child’s health & resilience and for that I give you a standing ovation.
 No parent wants to see their child sad, angry, scared, in pain, feeling stupid, or incapable.
 None of us wants to see them underestimated or misunderstood or excluded because of their troubling behaviors.

-Why Start With This Trifecta
+Start With The Trifecta

-There are medical tools, behavioral therapies, physical therapies, nutritional interventions, lifestyle shifts, energy work, and educational assessments.... all worthy strategies to explore.
+I'm sure you've been on the hunt for strategies to help your child and have had to sort through all kinds of opportunities - medical tools, behavior therapies, physical therapies, nutritional interventions, lifestyle shifts, energy work, and educational assessments.... all worthy strategies to explore.

 But here's some truth.....